 The Need for Alternative Treatments

-Painkiller use and abuse is a problem among active duty military and veterans.
+Painkiller use and abuse is a concern among active duty military and veterans.
 From 2001 to 2011, the use of opioids like hydrocodone by military personnel and veterans rose 56%.
 There's no denying that opioid painkillers do relieve pain, but at what cost?
 They can be extremely addictive and often come with serious side effects.
 As one veteran noted, "my life revolved around when my next pill would come."